AI vs Human Writers: Do You Still Need to Hire a Writer in 2026?

 Do you care if your brand’s voice sounds robotic or generic?

-Yes, I use tools like ChatGPT to support my writing projects.
-SUPPORT is the keyword here.
+Yes, I use AI to support my work.

-But using AI effectively takes more strategy than ever.
+But using AI effectively still takes strategy.

 AI produces generic content.